Bilal-Belli/YoutubeDownloader/README.md

 ### About
 This is a Python-based project that utilizes the Tkinter GUI framework and the Pytube library to download audio files from YouTube videos.
 This project provides a simple and intuitive user interface that allows users to download the sound from individual videos, playlists of videos, and even entire playlists in one go.

-One of the main features of this project is its ability to download audio files from individual videos.
-Users can easily copy and paste the link to the YouTube video they wish to download and select their desired audio quality.
-This feature makes it easy for users to save their favorite songs, podcasts, or lectures from YouTube to listen to offline.

-In addition, this project allows users to download the audio from entire playlists of videos.
-Users can copy and paste the link to the playlist they wish to download and select their desired audio quality.
-This feature makes it convenient for users to download entire playlists of music or other audio content.

-Moreover, the project also enables users to download entire playlists of videos.
-This feature is particularly useful for users who wish to save educational or entertainment videos to watch offline without an internet connection.
-Users can copy and paste the link to the playlist and select their desired audio quality.

-Overall, the "YoutubeDownloader" repository on Github is a useful and user-friendly project that provides a simple and convenient way to download audio files from YouTube videos.
-Its intuitive interface and powerful features make it a valuable tool for anyone who wishes to save their favorite YouTube content for offline listening.

 ### Features
 1. Download Sound of videos.
 2. Download Sound of playlist videos.